Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: On-line VCG Mechanisms

 In the previous section, we have shown in Theorem \ref{solu:policy} that the E-SEM problem can be disentangled {into a set of sub-problems}, each determining the allocation of one particular spectrum.
 More specifically, every spectrum is allocated to an MWIS of the graph $\G$, in which the weight of each vertex is related only to the utility of the associated SU over the spectrum, while independent of his or her utilities over other spectrums or the utility of other SUs.

-Obviously, if the PR can observe all of the realized information of one spectrum, it is straightforward to determine the optimal allocation of that spectrum, based on Theorem \ref{solu:policy}.
-As mentioned previously, however, the SU's utility information is private, and usually cannot be observed by the PR.
-That is, the network information is asymmetric between the PR and SUs.
-In this case, the real-time allocation of every spectrum essentially depends on the SUs' reports (also called \textit{bids}) about their utilities.
-SUs may have incentives to falsely report their utilities to enlarge their welfare.
-Therefore, an incentive compatible mechanism is necessary for credibly eliciting the SUs' private utilities and then optimally allocating every spectrum.
+Obviously, if the SR can observe all of the realized information of one spectrum, it is straightforward to determine the optimal allocation of that spectrum, based on Theorem \ref{solu:policy}.
+As mentioned previously, however, the SU's valuation is private information, and cannot be observed by the SR. That is, the network information is asymmetric between the SR and SUs.
+In this case, the real-time allocation of every spectrum essentially depends on the SUs' reports (also called \textit{bids}) about their valuations.
+SUs may have incentives to falsely report their valuations to enlarge their welfare.
+Therefore, an incentive compatible mechanism is necessary for credibly eliciting the SUs' private valuations and then optimally allocating every spectrum.